 Figure 14.
-The best-fit model, with $\dot{M} = 3.1 \times 10^{-6}$, shown in Fig. 13, is shown here in green, while the best-fit solar abundance τ model is shown in yellow.
+The best-fit model, with $\dot{M} = 3.1 \times 10^{-6}$ , shown in Fig. 13, is shown here in green, while the best-fit solar abundance $\tau$ model is shown in yellow.
 The fits are of equally good quality, while the solar abundance model has a lower mass-loss rate.
+Here too, we will remake the figure in b/w, without a title at the top, and using line styles that are consistent with the previous figures.

-15 Å. The successive K-shell edges of N and O at longer wavelengths, conspire to make the opacity rather flatter in that region than the generally expected $\kappa \propto \lambda^3$ relationship seen from individual elements' photoionization cross sections.
-Furthermore, the paucity of useful emission lines longward of the O K-shell edge makes it difficult to discriminate among various wind opacity models, although in principle, lines longward of this edge could enable us to diagnose the altered CNO-processed abundances with some certainty.
+the altered CNO-processed abundances with some certainty.
 And emission lines longward of the N K-shell edge near 26 Å would be especially useful, but there are none in the Chandra spectrum.
-The N VII Ly β line at 20.910 Å is quite weak and does not provide a strong constraint on τ , although it does favor the custom-computed (CMFGEN) opacity model.
-The longest wavelength line which we are able to reliably fit is the helium-like O VII complex near 21.8 Å. We fit the resonance and intercombination lines simultaneously (the forbidden line is not present due to ${}^{3}S - {}^{3}P$ photoexcitation by the photospheric UV field), with the profile parameters τ and R_0 tied together for the two lines.
+The N VII Ly $\beta$ line at 20.910 Å is quite weak and does not provide a strong constraint on $\tau$ , although it does favor the custom-computed (CMFGEN) opacity model.
+The longest wavelength line which we are able to reliably fit is the helium-like O VII complex near 21.8 Å. We fit the resonance and intercombination lines simultaneously (the forbidden line is not present due to $2^{3}S - 2^{3}P$ photoexcitation by the photospheric UV field), with the profile parameters $\tau$ and $R{\rm o}$ tied together for the two lines.
 However, the resonance line in this complex may be subject to resonance scattering (Leutenegger et al. 2007) - it may be optically thick to its own radiation (as distinct from the effects of continuum opacity of the overlying wind that leads to the observed skewness and blue shifts in all of the line profiles).
-Resonance scattering tends to make broadened, asymmetric, and blue shifted lines more symmetric, and thus the τ value we derive from fitting this complex may be somewhat underestimated.
+Resonance scattering tends to make broadened, asymmetric, and blue shifted lines more symmetric, and thus the $\tau$ value we derive from fitting this complex may be somewhat underestimated.
 If this is the case, then this line complex too would favor the custom-computed, subsolar abundance wind opacity model, as shown in Fig. 14.
-We also note that the only other line in the spectrum that is likely to be optically thick to resonance scattering is the O VII Ly α line at 18.969 Å, so the τ determination for that line may also be somewhat underestimated.
+We also note that the only other line in the spectrum that is likely to be optically thick to resonance scattering is the O VII Ly $\alpha$ line at 18.969 Å, so the $\tau$ determination for that line may also be somewhat underestimated.